 “Thank you for breakfast, Daaaaaad,” Jasper drew out, less from a sense of entitlement than because he thought the gratitude was obvious, and didn’t realize it wasn’t.
 Only then was he allowed to take the first bite.
 The winter-festivity magic applied to food as well; he milked the first-bite experience by savoring one forkful of each food type, swaying in approval of each new flavor.
 He sorted the foods in order from least to most favorite and vowed to stick to that order for the whole meal.
 So did the older J.E., who would have normally eaten in order of decreasing healthiness, given the body’s tendency to absorb nutrients more efficiently on an empty stomach, but was taking the holiday off.

 “You excited for Winterfest?”
 Charlie asked at about the point where he’d finished his eggs and Jasper had eaten maybe half of his mushrooms and was now doing some twirling with one he had impaled in the divot of its stem with a fork tine.

 Charlie realized it was up to him to produce enough momentum to keep the conversation going.
 “What are you most excited about?”

 “I wanna meet Father Winter!”

 “You think you earned a spot on the nice list?”

 “Yeah!”
 Jasper said with confidence.
 He’d spent his toddlerhood learning the maximum possible amount of information, and, credit to Jo, knew four times as many words as necessary.
-Half of that was really more symbolic than anything else given that he’d already surpassed Charlie’s understanding of the non-Simlish languages associated with his ancestry.
+Half of those were really more symbolic given that he’d already surpassed Charlie’s understanding of the non-Simlish languages associated with his ancestry.
 Also he didn’t punch anyone.
 Hence, nice list.